June 28, 2024

 The lyrics are a picture of collective childhood, about how it felt to be growing up with friends in a particular Tokyo neighborhood, but it's universal too the races through town, the street-side entertainment, the elaborate role playing.
 It's also about the way childhood has a tendency to transcend its surroundings.

 But it ends with a time jump.
-The final verse and chorus are from the perspective of Takashi the young adult, drummer of Happy End.
+The final verse and chorus are from the perspective of Takashi the young man, drummer of Happy End.
 In the Kazemachi Roman documentary, Matsumoto says that the chimneys belching out fire and smoke represent Ohtaki and Hosono, who would argue all the time.
 From where Matsumoto sat behind his drum kit, he'd see one friend and bandmate standing to the left of him, and another standing to the right.

 :::